flosch/simpleapi/README.rst

 #.
 Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
 #.
 Use SSL to encrypt the datastream.
 #.
 Use key authentication, limit ip-address access to your business' network or server.
 #.
-You can set up a simple throtteling by setting a callable to `__ip_restriction__` which keeps track at every request of an ip-address (the callable gets the ip-address of the calling party as the first argument).
+You can set up a simple throtteling by setting a callable to `__ip_restriction__` which keeps track on every request of an ip-address (the callable gets the ip-address of the calling party as the first argument).
 #.
 You can outsource your namespace's settings by creating new vars in your local settings.py file (e. g. `NAMESPACE_XY_IP_RESTRICTIONS=["127.0.0.*", ]`) and reference them within your namespace (like `__ip_restriction__ = settings.NAMESPACE_XY_IP_RESTRICTIONS`)

 Limitations